Skip to main content

 Highlights

 Texas is the leading state for wind energy in the country.
-As of 2022, the state had more than 39 gigawatts (GW) of utility-scale wind capacity, with Oklahoma, the second-highest generation state, lagging by 71 percent.
-Abundant space and flatland plains make the state an attractive proposition for steady, sustained winds that can be used for energy generation.
+As of 2022, the state had more than 39 gigawatts (GW) of utility-scale wind capacity, with Oklahoma, the second-highest capacity state, having less than a third of the capacity.
+Abundant space and flatland plains lead to the steady, sustained winds that are needed to make wind power an attractive proposition for producing electricity.
 Texas has been leading the nation for more than 10 years now.

 There is wind capacity in various parts of the state, but it is most prevalent in West Texas and the Panhandle, in particular Nolan, Sterling and Hansford counties.
 Those three counties hold 12.7 percent of the state's capacity.
 Nolan county is by far home to the largest amount of wind power, having capacity of 2,552 megawatts (MW).

-New Mexico is also home to wind capacity, with 4,409 MW.
+New Mexico is also home to wind capacity, with 4,409 MW as of 2022.
 Almost all of that capacity, 97.7 percent, is contained within the Eleventh District.
-Within our district, Torrance, Roosevelt and Lincoln are the top-producing counties with a combined 2,698.2 MW.
+Within our district, Torrance, Roosevelt and Lincoln are the top-producing counties with a combined capacity of 2,698.2 MW.
 Wind power is responsible for roughly 30 percent of electricity produced in New Mexico.
 As of 2022, Louisiana is yet to possess any utility-scale wind generation.

 History

 The first major wind farm in Texas was built in Culbertson County in 1995.
 In 2005, the Texas Legislature passed a law that required Texas to increase renewable energy use, mainly wind, given the fact that Texas is located in a natural wind belt that generates a high volume of wind.
 The Public Utility Commission of Texas (PUCT) needed to, under the legislation, designate Competitive Renewable Energy Zones (CREZ) throughout the state that resulted in sufficient transmission capacity.
-Under the resulting plan developed by PUCT, 3,500 miles of 345 kilovolt transmission lines were permitted, designed and constructed by eight transmission providers for a cost of $6.9 billion by January 2014.
-Texas initially saw significant growth in wind generation capacity from 2005 to 2008, with capacity quadrupling.
-However, congestion increased in 2008 and 2009, leading to sizeable wind generation curtailments and negative power prices.
-The CREZ lines helped alleviate these constraints from 2010 to 2014, helping curtailments decline to negligible levels.
-However, as wind-generation capacity in the state has continued to grow, so have power curtailments in recent years.
-These factors have influenced developers in Texas to move toward solar projects, which can be built closer to demand centers more economically, thereby not exposing them to transmission risk.
-[1]
+Under the resulting plan developed by PUCT, 3,500 miles of high voltage transmission lines were permitted, designed and constructed by eight transmission providers for a cost of $6.9 billion by January 2014.

 New Mexico also has a strong wind-power industry and has one of the fastest growth rates of wind-energy production among U.S. states.
 In 2022, 35 percent of New Mexico’s electricity generation stemmed from wind energy, more than any other energy source.
 [2]